MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

    Default Gateway . . . . . . . . . : 172.16.0.1
 ```

 To create the NAT port mapping, use the `Add-NetNatStaticMapping` command.
-The following examples checks for an existing port mapping rule, and if one does not exist, creates it.
+The following example checks for an existing port mapping rule, and if one does not exist, creates it.
 Note, the `-InternalIPAddress` needs to match the IP address of the container.

 ```powershell
 if (!(Get-NetNatStaticMapping | where {$_.ExternalPort -eq 80})) {